TechnoMageKOMT/Programming_Notes/JavaScript/A_Basics.md

 }
 ```

-**Sidenote** By assigning a value to a object property, one is simply creating a variable associated with that object
+**Sidenote** By assigning a value to an object property, one is simply creating a variable associated with that object

 ```JavaScript
 const objectName = new SomeName(value1, value2, value3, value4);